Qiskit/qiskit-serverless/docs/guides/08_multi_cloud_deployment.rst

 * **Note**: check in the next links to know the `region <https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-cloudfunctions_regions>`_ and the `resource group <https://cloud.ibm.com/docs/account?topic=account-rgs&interface=cli>`_ that your account have configured.

-In AWS case instead to create a file you will need to configure a set of environment variables in your terminal as it is defined `here <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set>`_.
+**In AWS** case instead to create a file you will need to configure a set of environment variables in your terminal as it is defined `here <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set>`_.

 Once time your account is configured to be used by terraform just check that in your provider folder you have configured your desired values for your services in ``values.yaml`` before the deployment process.
-Once time to confirm it just run
+To confirm the configuration just run terraform:
-terraform:

 .. code-block::
     :caption: always run a plan before an apply, this will compare your current configuration with the new one

         $ terraform plan

-and as final step:
+And as final step:

 .. code-block::
     :caption: this command will deploy the plan in your account